 4. Private Versus Public

 Seventy percent of Generation Z would rather share personal information with their pet than with their boss.

 As digital pioneers, Millennials explored (and in some cases exploited) social media and made public their thoughts, opinions, and every noteworthy or menial life update.
-With safety and security top of mind, Generation Z will be much more calculated and/or selective with the information they share online.
-For example, Generation Z gravitated to Snapchat because of the time bound content that won't live online forever like a Tweet or Facebook post would.
+With safety and security top of mind, Generation Z will be much more calculated or selective with the information they share online.
+For example, Generation Z gravitated to Snapchat, because the time bound content doesn't live online forever like a tweet or Facebook post does.

 Seventy-four percent of Generation Z prefer to communicate face-to-face with colleagues.